php-fig/fig-standards/proposed/http-message.md

 convenience of working with headers as strings, headers can be retrieved from an instance of a ``MessageInterface`` as an array or string.
-Use the `getHeader()` method to retrieve a header value as a string containing all header values of a case-insensitive header by name concatenated with a comma.
+Use the `getHeader()` method to retrieve a header value as a string containing all header values of a header by name concatenated with a comma.
-Use `getHeaderAsArray()` to retrieve an array of all the header values for a particular case-insensitive header by name.
+Use `getHeaderAsArray()` to retrieve an array of all the header values for a particular header by name.

 ```php
 $message->setHeader('foo', 'bar');